phoenixframework/phoenix_live_view/guides/client/js-interop.md

 *Note*: events pushed from the server via `push_event` are global and will be dispatched to all active hooks on the client who are handling that event.

 *Note*: In case a LiveView pushes events and renders content, `handleEvent` callbacks are invoked after the page is updated.
-Therefore, if the LiveView redirects at the same time it pushes events, callbacks won't be invoked.
+Therefore, if the LiveView redirects at the same time it pushes events, callbacks won't be invoked on the old page's elements.
+Callbacks would be invoked on the redirected page's newly mounted hook elements.